jaeyk/measuring-lived-racial-experience/README.md

          name_mispronounced = q5_1_i,
 ```

 - Taeku and I assumed that there are three dimensions of racial lived experience.
 We do not observe these constructs from the observations.
 What we have is a battery of survey questions.
 What we argue is, essentially, these survey questions have three latent (or unobserved) dimensions, which can be examined by how these survey questions hang together.
-Factor analysis, by definition, is one way to accomplish this task.
-Factors are latent dimensions in the data.
+Factor analysis, by definition, is one way to accomplish this task because factors are latent dimensions in data.
 - Let's first check whether the assumption about the number of factors is valid.

 **Figure 3.
 Parallel Analysis Result**